What is Human Trafficking?

 - Are they or their loved ones being threatened?

-Human Trafficking is not the same as Human Smuggling
+Human Trafficking vs. Human Smuggling

 While the two terms are often used interchangeably, it is important to distinguish between human trafficking and human smuggling.
 The major difference involves matters of exploitation.